mjopenglsdl/small3d/README.md

 - [CMake](https://cmake.org/)
 - [Git](https://git-scm.com/)

-Here's how to build the project, without packaging it:
+To build the project without packaging it, first add my bintray repository as a remote to your conan configuration:

-	conan remote add bintraydimi309 https://api.bintray.com/conan/dimi309/conan-packages # Only execute this once.
-Conan will remember it afterwards. git clone https://github.com/dimi309/small3d
+	conan remote add bintraydimi309 https://api.bintray.com/conan/dimi309/conan-packages

+You only need to execute this once.
+Conan will remember it afterwards.
+Then, run the following:

+	git clone https://github.com/dimi309/small3d
 	cd small3d
 	mkdir build